-For many people, drinking alcohol and taking drugs goes hand-in-hand with social settings.
+For many people, drinking alcohol and taking drugs go hand-in-hand with social settings.
 You may have a few drinks when going out for the night with friends.
 However, if you suffer from social anxiety and are feeling very stressed, alcohol and drugs can rapidly become a necessity to help you get through a whole host of social situations.

 Understanding the Relationship Between Social Anxiety and Alcohol Abuse

 Around 20 percent of sufferers of social anxiety disorder also suffer from either alcohol dependence or abuse, according to the Anxiety and Depression Association of America.
-Advances in Psychiatric Treatment states that 22 percent of people with social anxiety disorder will misuse or become dependent on alcohol at some point in their lives.
+Advances in Psychiatric Treatment states that 22 percent of people with a social anxiety disorder will misuse or become dependent on alcohol at some point in their lives.

-Although it’s true alcohol has the ability to reduce social anxiety symptoms on a temporary basis, it can also exacerbate your feelings of depression, irritability and anxiety hours later, or on into the following day.
+Although it’s true alcohol has the ability to reduce social anxiety symptoms on a temporary basis, it can also exacerbate your feelings of depression, irritability, and anxiety hours later, or on into the following day.
 This is true even when you drink moderately.

 Signs you may be dependent on alcohol include: